I grew up in the shadow of the Internet and the rise of social media.

 I guess I’ve always felt that I’m a quite private person, and that is in a way antithetical to writing a blog, of all things.

 I’m super excited though about all of the things happening in my life, but it still feels odd to me to share it with strangers.
-Maybe I’ll figure out the write balance along the way: what I really feel comfortable writing about with regards to my personal affairs, and what I feel strongly should be kept private.
+Maybe I’ll figure out the right balance along the way: what I really feel comfortable writing about with regards to my personal affairs, and what I feel strongly should be kept private.

 One thing I’m certain about though: I’m not going to stop writing here.